Hello my friends,

 كريما بزيت اركان

 Moroccan Clay called "Ghassoul" good for hair and face, it absorbs all the impurities, tightens pores and satine the skin.
-Rhassoul washes, revitalizes and
+Rhassoul washes, revitalizes and gives the volume to the hair.

 The kohl is a black or grey powder.
 It was formerly used as eye drops.
-It is a true medicine against the conjunctivitis and it protects the eyes against the
+It is a true medicine against the conjunctivitis and it protects the eyes against the reverberation and cleanses the white of the eye, the lens.
+It is a real symbol of the oriental beauty.

-It stored in a small bottle which has a small wooden stick that is dipped into the grey or black powder "Lmerwed", then we make slide this stick between both eyelids starting from the outside to
+It stored in a small bottle which has a small wooden stick that is dipped into the grey or black powder "Lmerwed", then we make slide this stick between both eyelids starting from the outside to the inside of the eye.

 Red powder called " Leker el fassi العكر الفاسي " ( perfect for the face, it clarifies the skin ).